ghoshatanu857/T1_measurement_Nitrogen_Vacancy_center/README.md

 ## An Example

-Here, we will demonstrate the general lifetime measuring procedure for systems with lifetimes ranging from approximately 100 ns to longer timescales.
-This is not actual T1 lifetime measurement, however, it is the necessary preliminary for performing the involved experiment.
+Here, sequence or other experimental details of actual T1 lifetime measurements are not shown.
+We will demonstrate the general lifetime measuring procedure, which is necessary founding stone for performing the involved experiments.

 ### Prerequisites